-The postcode of the bottler / producer is always written on the label.
-That way, for example, you know in which region this intriguing Côtes de Thongue red wine belongs (Languedoc, it's hot, the grapes ripen well, it gives fruit and not too much acidity).
+The postal code of the bottler / producer is always written on the label.
+That way, for example, you know in which region this intriguing red wine fromCôtes de Thonguebelongs to (Languedoc, it's warm, the grapes ripen well, it gives fruit and not too much acidity).
 Basically, if it's above the Loire, it's often cooler and lighter than below.
-As the Loire River originates in the Massif Central (latitude of Vienne approximately), there is a large cluster of vineyards above it.
+Asthe Loire has its source in the Massif Central (latitude of Vienne approximately), which makes a lot of vineyards above.

 At the same price, in the same region (in the broadest sense), take the lesser known appellation (Bergerac instead of Bordeaux, Saint Pourçain instead of Burgundy, etc...) at worst you will discover something.
 The underlying idea is that in the same regions, we find relatively similar climatic conditions and often identical grape varieties...

-As for the rest, when you don't know much about it, well it's useless!
-I'm not sure what to do: hand-picked grapes, old vines, recommended by the oenologist/sommelier/blogger (including the women's version) Tartempion, the funny colours, the mention "great wine", the bronze medals, the mention "bottled at the château" (or at the bottom of the truck), advice on food and wine pairing and taste descriptors that often fall short of the mark, or the thickness of the bottle and the nature of the clay-limestone soils... and so on!
+As for the rest, when you don't know much about it, well, it's useless!
+To know forget : hand-picked, old vines, recommended by the oenologist/sommelier/blogger (including the female version) Tartempion, the funny colors, the mention "great wine", the bronze medals, the mention "bottled in the castle" (or in the ass of the wine maker), the mention "the wine is not bottled in the castle".the words "bottled in the castle" (or in the back of the truck), food and wine pairing advice and taste descriptors that often fall short of the mark, or the thickness of the bottle and the nature of the clay-limestone soils... and so on!

 Maybe you have other tips and tricks to share, don't hesitate to comment!